MikroORM

 bookRepository: EntityRepository<Book>;

-const findResult = await this.bookRepository.findAll({
+const books = await this.bookRepository.findAll({

-populate: ['author']
+populate: ['author'],

-orderBy: { title: QueryOrder.DESC}
+orderBy: { title: QueryOrder.DESC },

-limit: 20
+limit: 20,

 });